gridscale/gscloud/docs/development.md

 - Run `make` to build and `make test` to run tests for your platform.
 - Run `goreleaser build --snapshot --rm-dist` to test build for all supported platforms.
 Make sure to install [GoReleaser](https://goreleaser.com/) before.

-## Don't hesitate to communicate
+## Don't hesitate to get in touch

 There are no stupid questions.
-Use GitHub issues to ask if you have a problem or question.
+Feel free to use GitHub issues if you have a problem or question.
 If you want to work on something, make sure to create an issue first to let others know.